This page presents a range of working, Australian and international definitions of intersex.

 Intersex people are born with physical sex characteristics that don’t fit medical and social norms for female or male bodies.

 We have discontinued use of an earlier definition of intersex, below, even though it is based on that in the Sex Discrimination Act (Cth), for two reasons.
 Firstly, because it is primarily based on a model of deficits, what we don’t have, or what we lack, Secondly because, even though it refers to physical features, it has frequently and incorrectly been imputed to mean something about identity or sex classifications:

 Intersex people are born with physical, hormonal or genetic features that are neither wholly female nor wholly male; or a combination of female and male; or neither female nor male.

 Internationally, definitions have converged in recent years, and shifted towards a model based on human rights law rather than medical definitions.
-In part, this follows publication in September 2015 of a fact sheet on intersex by the Office of the UN High Commissioner for Human Rights:
+This definition is simply expressed in a 2019 background note on intersex by the Office of the UN High Commissioner for Human Rights:

 A shorter Fact Sheet with a closely similar definition is available in a number of languages via the Free & Equal campaign.

 In 2016, the Asia Pacific Forum of National Human Rights Institutions published a manual on sexual orientation, gender identity and sex characteristics, defining intersex as: